lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

     will need (e.g., 1).

 **preemptible**, optional
     A flag indicating whether a job can be safely preempted.
-Defaults to True which means that unless indicated otherwise any job in the workflow can be safely preempted.
+Defaults to true which means that unless indicated otherwise any job in the workflow can be safely preempted.